esteedqueen/estherolatunde.com/content/posts/background-jobs-sidekiq.md

 I'll be following up on this with the part 2 on switching from an existing Resque based backgrounds jobs system to Sidekiq and possibly run a benchmark test on both performances.

-Let me know what your thoughts are on Sidekiq and if you'll be trying it.
+Let me know what your thoughts are on Sidekiq and if you'll be giving it a try.
 If you have any questions on setting up, buzz me on [@MsEOlatunde](https://twitter.com/MsEOlatunde).